ergoplatform/ergodocs/docs/node/install/pi.md

 ## Light Mode

-- `skipV1TransactionsValidation`
+There are several configuration options that be tweaked in your `ergo.conf` file.

+- `skipV1TransactionsValidation`: Skip validation of transactions before block 417,792
-- `blocksToKeep` denotes the number of blocks to keep with transactions and `ADproofs`. (ie, 1440 would keep ~2 days worth of blocks)
+- `blocksToKeep` denotes the number of blocks to keep with transactions and `ADproofs`.
 - `stateType` with the options `utxo` and `digest`.
   - `utxo` keep full utxo set, that allows to validate arbitrary block and generate ADProofs. (default)
   - `digest` - keep state root hash only and validate transactions via ADProofs.
-- `maxConnections`
+- `maxConnections`: The maximum amount of peers the node should try and connect to over the P2P layer.

 ```conf
 ergo {